 Pronunciation of 'ganesh'

-The name Ganesh originates from Sanskrit, where 'Gana' means 'group' or 'multitude' and 'Isha' means 'lord'.
-Together, it signifies 'Lord of the Multitudes'.
+The name 'Ganesh' originates from Sanskrit, where 'Gana' means 'group' or 'multitude' and 'Isha' means 'lord' or 'master'.
+Thus, Ganesh translates to 'Lord of the Multitudes'.

 Pronunciation Details